OguzPastirmaci/cassandra-k8s-perf/README.md

 Follow the steps in [this link](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) to create a managed Kubernetes cluster running in OCI.

 ## Step 2: Creating a RAID array
-After the cluster is created, we will SSH into the worker nodes and prepare the NVMe drives for Kubernetes.
-We will basically create a RAID0 array, format it as XFS and then mount it.
+After the cluster is created, SSH into the worker nodes and prepare the NVMe drives for Kubernetes.
+You will basically create a RAID0 array as it's recommended by the [documentation](http://cassandra.apache.org/doc/4.0/operating/hardware.html#disks), format it as XFS and then mount it.

 You can check [this link](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/launchinginstance.htm#three) to learn how to get the public IPs of the worker nodes.